lucques/conjin/src/modules-shared/template-navigable/README.md

     - How?
 Various body classes, scripts etc. are properly inserted
 - `footnotes`
     - How?
 Footnotes are rendered at the end of the page
+- `localization`
+    - How?
+Language in meta data + Language switcher is added to the sidebar
 - `print-mode`
     - How?
         - The `.sheets` are properly included in DOM; toggle button is added